-Today's modern hairstyles for mature women can be fresh, vibrant and beautiful at any length.
+Today's modern seniors hairstyles can be fresh, vibrant and beautiful at any length.
 The right style can lift and brighten the face and draw attention to your best features.

 Light, slightly wispy bangs with a medium-length style look can conceal forehead wrinkles and add emphasis to the eyes.
 Avoid heavy styling products on the bangs; blow dry with a diffuser to keep movement and create a nice frame for the face.

 Soft, medium-length layers can help create the look of thicker hair and offer a wide variety of styling possibilities.